Symphony No. 36 (Mozart)

-The Symphony No. 36 in C major, K. 425, also known as the Linz Symphony, was written by Wolfgang Amadeus Mozart during a stopover in the Austrian town of Linz on his and his wife's way back home to Vienna from Salzburg in late 1783.
-The entire symphony was written in four days to accommodate the local count's, Johann Joseph Anton Thun, announcement, upon hearing of the Mozarts' arrival in Linz, of a concert.
-The première in Linz took place on 4 November 1783.
-The composition was also performed in Vienna on 1 April 1784.
-The autograph score of the "Linz Symphony" was not preserved, but a set of parts sold by Mozart to the Fürstenberg court at Donaueschingen in 1786 does survive.
+Mozart's Symphony No. 36 in C major, K. 425, also known as the Linz Symphony, was written over four days in November 1783 when the composer and his wife Constanze stopped in Linz on their way home to Vienna after a trip to Salzburg.
+When Johann Joseph Anton, the Count of Thun, heard of the composer's arrival, he announced a concert.
+The symphony premiered in Linz on 4 November 1783, and was later performed in Vienna on 1 April 1784.
+The autograph score of the symphony was not preserved, but sections sold by Mozart to the Fürstenberg court at Donaueschingen in 1786 survive.

 Structure

 The symphony is scored for 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.